core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

 This situation, however, should not pose significant problems even for a constrained server operating at a capacity of one request per second, thus ensuring the reliability and robustness of the system even under such circumstances.

+A KUDOS message that is a CoAP request can target 2 different types of resources: i) A well-known KUDOS resource (see Section {{well-known-kudos-desc}}) or an analogous one using resource type "core.kudos" (see Section {{well-known-kudos-desc}}).
+In such case no application processing is expected and no payload should be included in the request (before OSCORE protection). ii) A real application resource, meaning any resource the server makes available which is not a well-known KUDOS resource or analogous.
+In such case the request can include payload (before OSCORE protection) and normal application processing should occur.
+Following the same logic, any CoAP response can be a KUDOS message.
+If the response is produced by a resource well-known KUDOS resource (or analogous) then no plain payload is expected, while in any other case a payload may be present.

 Once a peer acting as initiator (responder) has sent (received) the first KUDOS message, that peer MUST NOT send a non KUDOS message to the other peer, until having completed the key update process on its side.
 The initiator completes the key update process when receiving the second KUDOS message and successfully verifying it with CTX\_NEW.
 The responder completes the key update process when sending the second KUDOS message, as protected with CTX\_NEW.

 In particular, CTX\_OLD is the most recent OSCORE Security Context that a peer has with a given ID Context, before initiating KUDOS, or upon having received and successfully verified the first KUDOS message.
 In turn, CTX\_NEW is the most recent OSCORE Security Context that a peer has, with a given ID Context, before sending the second KUDOS message, or upon having received and successfully verified the second KUDOS message.